Local asymptotics for controlled martingales: Setup and main results

 and

 come in handy.
-Using now $F=F^+$ and replacing $w$ by $v$ in Assumption \ref{ass.w}, one then obtains Theorem~\ref{t.alpha} for $v$.
+Using now $F=F^+$ and replacing $w$ by $v$ in Assumption~\ref{ass.w}, one then obtains Theorem~\ref{t.alpha} for $v$.

-We remark that, in some natural situations, the assumption~\eqref{e.assbulk} holds for $w$ but not for~$v$.
-For an example, see the case examined in~Section \ref{sec-bddsteps}, that is the setup of Corollary \ref{cor-fixednorm} with $d\geq 2$.
-In that situation, one can use, when at $x\neq 0$, controls in a direction tangential to the sphere centered at the origin and passing through $x$, to conclude that $v(x,n)=0$ if $|x|>2\sqrt{d}\delta$ and $n\geq 0$.
-Thus, Assumption \ref{ass.w}(i) does not hold for $v$.
+We remark that, in some natural situations, the assumption \eqref{e.assbulk} holds for $w$ but not for $v$.
+For an example, see the setup of Corollary~\ref{cor-fixednorm} with $d\geq2$.
+In that situation, one can use, when at $x\neq0$, controls in a direction tangential to the sphere centered at the origin and passing through $x$, to conclude that $v(x,n)=0$ if $|x|>2\sqrt{d}\delta$ and $n\geq0$.
+Thus, Assumption~\ref{ass.w}(i) does not hold for $v$.

-\section{Proof of Theorem~\ref{t.alpha}}
+\section{Proof of Theorem \texorpdfstring{ \ref{t.alpha}}{2.7}}

-In this section we prove the local limit theorem for the value function~$w$.
+In this section, we prove the local limit theorem for the value function $w$.
 We proceed by presenting some lemmas needed in the argument, beginning with some basic properties of the finite difference equation.
+Throughout, we assume that $\mathcal{P}$ is a fixed Borel subset of $\mathcal{M}_R(\R^d)$ for some fixed $R\geq\sqrt{2d}$.

 Recall that the equation satisfied by $w$ is

 It can be written in the equivalent form

 which is an explicit finite difference scheme for the (continuum) parabolic equation